Frequently Asked Questions

 and custom logic for the phone number and date/time.
 The phone number normalization explicitly notes its limitations and recommendslibphonenumber-js

-method (we'll definesinchClient
+method (you'll definesinchClient

-: Passes the calculatedreminderTimeUtc
+Parameter: Passes the calculatedreminderTimeUtc

-in ISO 8601 format to Sinch'ssend_at
+in ISO-8601 format to Sinch'ssend_at

 and thesinchBatchId

 blocks.
-The database error handling after a successful Sinch call has been enhanced with stronger warnings and suggestions for compensation logic.
+The database error handling after a successful Sinch call includes warnings and suggestions for compensation logic.Transaction handling and idempotency:

 Create a new file: